-Since the 2020 coronavirus pandemic, many businesses have had to shift the majority of their businesses online, resulting in a need to establish trust digitally with a wider audience.
+Amid the coronavirus pandemic, many businesses have had to shift the majority of their businesses online, resulting in a need to establish trust digitally with a wider audience.
 Below, we’ll discuss the importance of consumer trust and how resources can be best allocated to achieve this crucial business goal.

 How Important Is Consumer Trust?

-According to the 2019 Edelman Trust Barometer report:
+According to a recent Edelman Trust Barometer report: